FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/virtual_machine/evm.md

 **Jump instruction**

-JUMP intruction realizeds the jumping between binary codes.
+JUMP instruction realize the jumping between binary codes.
 First, take out the address to jump to from stack top ```SP[0]```, verify if it has crossed the limit, put into program counter (PC).
 The next instruction will start execution from where PC appoints.

 ``` cpp
 CASE(JUMP)